West Greenlandic

-Tunumiit and Inuktun are the two other native languages of Greenland, spoken by a small minority of the population.
+Tunumiisut and Inuktun are the two other native languages of Greenland, spoken by a small minority of the population.
 Danish remains an important lingua franca in Greenland and used in many parts of public life, as well as being the main language spoken by Danes in Greenland.

 An extinct mixed trade language known as West Greenlandic Pidgin was based on West Greenlandic.